rseah145/smw-term2/lesson_7/Theory.md

 * Cert is compromised
 * Termination of the account to whom the cert was issued

+The life span of a digital certificate is by default limited by its expiry date setting.
+However, in cases, we may need to invalidate a digital certificate before it reaches its expiry date.

 <br>

 ## Configuration of the Web Server for SSL Certificates